Enalean/tuleap-documentation-en/languages/en/user-guide/cvs.rst

 CVS Clients
 -----------

 CVS has a client-server architecture.
-In other words, SYS\_PRODUCT\_NAME developers who want to interact with the CVS repository of their project must have CVS installed on their desktop machine, hereafter called client.
-The SYS\_PRODUCT\_NAME server permanently runs a CVS server in the background to which CVS clients talk to to act upon the CVS repository.
+In other words, |SYSPRODUCTNAME|
+developers who want to interact with the CVS repository of their project must have CVS installed on their desktop machine, hereafter called client.
+The |SYSPRODUCTNAME| server permanently runs a CVS server in the background to which CVS clients talk to to act upon the CVS repository.
 CVS clients come in various flavors for all sorts of platforms (Windows, Mac and all Unix): command line interface, graphical